 Also known as medium-chain triglyceride, it is an oil supplement that is quite popular among keto dieters.
-Because it is broken down by the liver and swiftly absorbed into the bloodstream, it ups your fat intake, increasing your ketones making it a good fuel source for the brain and muscles.
+Because it is broken down by the liver and swiftly absorbed into the bloodstream, it ups your fat intake, increasing your ketones making it a good fuel source for the brain and muscles during ketosis.

 While MCT oil can be found in coconut oil, it is suggested that you take the supplement itself by adding it to your coffee, foods, shakes, and smoothies.
-MCT can promote weight loss, ketosis, boost athletic performance, and help manage blood sugar levels.
+MCT is said to promote weight loss, ketosis, boost athletic performance, and help manage blood sugar levels.

 Women over 40 on the keto diet risk having a magnesium deficiency because foods such as whole grains, fruit, and beans, are high in sugars and carbs, which are all severely limited on this meal plan.
 While nuts, seeds, and low- fat dairy products can be used to supplement this, it might not be enough for your diet.

 A magnesium deficiency is known to cause muscle cramps and twitches, mental disorders, increase your risk of osteoporosis and bone fractures, high blood pressure, fatigue and muscle weakness, and abnormal heartbeats (2).
 Adding this supplement to your diet can reduce this and even improve irritability and sleep difficulties.